Image of a person sitting at a laptop

 A characteristic unique to you, like your fingerprint or your face

-Your one-time passcode will be a unique 6-digit number and, for added security, it will only work for a short amount of time (you will be able to ask for another one if needed).
+Your one-time passcode will be a unique 6-digit number and, for added security, it will only work for a short amount of time.

 Need more help?

-If you’ve updated your browser (or switched to a different browser) and you’re still having problems using our site, we recommend trying a few things to help resolve the issue:
+If you’ve updated your browser (or switched to a different browser) and you’re still having problems, we recommend trying a few things to help resolve the issue:

 Two-factor authentication help